jotafeldmann/elevators/README.md

 # elevators
-Simulating elevators
+Simulate elevators service, given a number of floors X elevators

 ## Purpose

+Old hobby idea/excuse, to:
 - Learn TypeScript
-- Simulate elevators service, given a number of floors X elevators
+- Learn basic AI

 ## How to use